Moehawg/publicVanalytics/homography/README.md

 ## Overview

-This module is part of a volleyball analytics system.
+This module is part of the volleyball analytics system.
 It implements a mini-court visualization that is drawn on video frames.
 The module computes a homography transformation to map real-world court coordinates to a scaled-down mini-court, allowing for an overlay of court lines, key court areas, and player positions.
 This facilitates a better understanding of player movements and court positioning in the context of match analysis.

 Additionally, the module contains (commented-out) code for performing a bird's-eye perspective transformation on an image.
 Although the bird's-eye view function does not work perfectly and is not integrated into the main pipeline, it is included for reference and potential future use.

+The code is build on basis of this Youtube Video which demonstrates a Tennis Minicourt example: https://www.youtube.com/watch?v=L23oIHZE14w

 ## Features